-2020 has come and gone, and although it was a challenging year, we look optimistically at the future and the opportunities that lay ahead in 2021 for biosensor research.
+2020 has come and gone, and although it was a challenging year, we look optimistically at the future and the opportunities that lay ahead for biosensor research.
 While the software is of course the most integral part of any research setup with iMotions, there can be no biosensor research without the biosensors.
-So, in this five-part series we break down the latest trends in our hardware partners industries, look at novel research in the modalities, and how iMotions views the latest trends in human behavior research.
+So, in this blog we break down the latest trends in our hardware partners industries, look at novel research in the modalities, and how iMotions views the latest trends in human behavior research.

 Trends in Mobile Eye Tracking

 Eye tracking has been the most accessible hardware for some time now, and its visibility in the market is steadily increasing.
 More and more researchers are sharing data sets, methodologies, and collaborating to improve data, and standardizing eye tracking techniques.

 The global eye tracking market is expected to grow from USD 368 million in 2020 to USD 1.75 billion by 2025; it is expected to grow at a CAGR of 26.3% during the forecast period.
 (Grandviewresearch)

 The largest area of growth in regards to eye tracking through 2020 was in consumer behavior research, primarily in mobile eye tracking with the modality seeing increasing demand in the retail sphere, specifically in the FMCG sector.
 This growth means that conducting studies with eye tracking glasses in retail environments like shops is becoming more mainstream and is no longer seen as ahead of the curve.
 (Marketsandmarkets.com).

 At iMotions, we are excited to note that eye tracking software is expected to grow as well, especially for consumer behavior testing and product R&D to better understand consumer preferences.
 (ResearchandMarkets).